Code of Business Conduct and Ethics

 Reston, Virginia 20190.

 If you make an anonymous report, please provide as much detail as possible, including copies of any documents that you believe may be relevant to the issue.
-In the event your concerns relate to accounting, internal controls or auditing matters, or if the Company's General Counsel is implicated in any violation or suspected violation, you may contact the Chair of the Company’s Audit Committee at email@example.com, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.
+In the event your concerns relate to accounting, internal controls or auditing matters, or if the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, is implicated in any violation or suspected violation, you may contact the Chair of the Company’s Audit Committee at email@example.com, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.
 Nothing in this Code precludes Employees from making use of the reporting mechanisms created by the whistleblower provisions under the Dodd-Frank Act.

 Reprisals, threats, retribution or retaliation against any person who has in good faith reported a violation or a suspected violation of law, this Code or other Company policies, or against any person who is assisting in any investigation or process with respect to such a violation, is prohibited.
 Individuals engaged in such activities are subject to discipline, including termination.

-If at any time a reporting Employee believes that he or she has been the subject of retaliation for making a report under this policy, the Employee should immediately report such facts to the Chair of the Audit Committee and the Company's General Counsel, by any of the methods outlined above in the Complaint Procedure section.
-If the Employee believes that the Company's General Counsel is involved in acts of retaliation, the Employee should immediately report the matter to the Chair of the Audit Committee (by the methods described above in the Complaint Procedure section) and the Company's Chief Executive Officer.
+If at any time a reporting Employee believes that he or she has been the subject of retaliation for making a report under this policy, the Employee should immediately report such facts to the Chair of the Audit Committee and the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, by any of the methods outlined above in the Complaint Procedure section.
+If the Employee believes that the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, is involved in acts of retaliation, the Employee should immediately report the matter to the Chair of the Audit Committee (by the methods described above in the Complaint Procedure section) and the Company’s Chief Executive Officer.

 The Audit Committee will be responsible for promptly investigating violations and determining appropriate disciplinary action for matters involving members of the Board of Directors or executive officers.
 The Audit Committee may designate others to conduct or manage investigations on its behalf and recommend disciplinary action.

-Subject to the general authority of the Board of Directors to administer this Code, the Company's General Counsel will be responsible for promptly investigating violations and determining appropriate disciplinary action for other Employees.
-The Company's General Counsel may designate others to conduct or manage investigations on her behalf and recommend disciplinary action.
-The Company's General Counsel will periodically report Code violations and the corrective actions taken to the Board of Directors or its designated committee.
-The Board of Directors reserves the right to investigate violations and determine appropriate disciplinary action on its own or to designate others to do so in place of, or in addition to, the Company's General Counsel.
+Subject to the general authority of the Board of Directors to administer this Code, the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, will be responsible for promptly investigating violations and determining appropriate disciplinary action for other Employees.
+The Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, may designate others to conduct or manage investigations on his or her behalf and recommend disciplinary action.
+The Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, will periodically report Code violations and the corrective actions taken to the Board of Directors or its designated committee.
+The Board of Directors reserves the right to investigate violations and determine appropriate disciplinary action on its own or to designate others to do so in place of, or in addition to, the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.

 The Company will promptly investigate any suspected violations according to the procedures set out above.
 If it is determined that evidence of a violation exists, the individual subject to investigation will be notified.
 The subject of an investigation will have an opportunity to respond to any allegations made against him or her.
 A person suspected of violating the Code may be suspended with or without pay while an investigation is conducted.
 The Company will follow local grievance procedures in jurisdictions where such procedures apply.